Continue Reading Below

-Illinois Gov. and billionaire J.B.
-Pritzker at the end of January said he would place some of his sprawling fortune into a blind trust in order to separate his political duties from his wealth, according to the Chicago Tribune.
+Illinois' billionaire governor, J.B.
+Pritzker, at the end of January said he would place some of his sprawling fortune into a blind trust in order to separate his political duties from his wealth, according to the Chicago Tribune.
 Pritzker -- the country’s richest governor -- said he appointed Chicago-based Northern Trust Co. to act as an independent trustee and make all investment decisions about his personal assets, the Tribune report.

 Likewise, while serving as governor of Florida, now-Sen. Rick Scott created a blind trust to shield himself from potential conflict charges -- although it was later revealed to be in name only, according to The New York Times.
 Scott made his fortune as a health care executive and investor.
 Now, as a senator, Scott said he will report his assets to the public in an annual financial disclosure form that’s required of all members of Congress, according to the Tampa Bay Times.